 Coral Disease Outbreaks

-These images of white syndrome outbreak likelihood form the basis of an early warning system currently being developed as part of a coral disease outbreak response plan, under development by the Climate Change Group at the GBRMPA.
+The maps of WS outbreak likelihood form the basis of an early warning system currently being developed as part of a coral disease outbreak response plan, under development by the Climate Change Group at the GBRMPA.
 The GBRMPA co-funded this work through the Marine and Tropical Sciences Research Facility and Reef and Rainforest Research Centre.

 To view images of white syndrome outbreak likelihood through Google Earth, click here.